Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 The harmonica is a great and fun instrument to learn to play.
 The harmonica's small size makes it easy to carry around in your backpack, purse, or even pocket.
-So you can bring it will you just about anywhere and practice or play along with others.
+So you can bring it with you just about anywhere and practice or play along with others.
 Harmonicas are popular instruments in blues, folk, country, and jazz music.
 They are also used in rock and pop music.

 How much does a Harmonica cost?